Kamesh272004/ssh-brute-force-detection-splunk/README.md

    Displays the source IP address responsible for the failed login attempts.

 3. **Failed Login Attempts Over Time**
-   Visualizes the brute force activity timeline to show when the authentication failures occurred.
+   Visualizes the brute force activity timeline to show when authentication failures occurred.

 ---